appanp/software-dev/01_terminology.md

 **Singleton Pattern**: A creational pattern that restricts a class from instantiating multiple objects.

+**Software Engineering Intelligence**: For more info, refer to [this link](https://www.getport.io/glossary/software-engineering-intelligence-platform).

 **Sprint**: A time-boxed period (typically 2-4 weeks) during which a team works on a subset of the backlog.
 The goal is to deliver a potentially shippable product at the end of each sprint.

 **Sprint Planning**: A meeting at the beginning of each sprint to determine the tasks to be completed.